Bott periodicity and stable quantum classes: Introduction

 \subsection{Acknowledgements}

 I would like to thank Leonid Polterovich and Tel Aviv university for inviting me, and providing with a friendly atmosphere in which to undertake some thoughts which led to this article.
 In particular I am grateful to Leonid for compelling me to think about Gromov K-area.
-I also thank Dusa McDuff for helping me clarify some confusion in an earlier draft and Alexander Givental, Leonid and Dusa for comments on organization and content.
+I also thank Dusa McDuff for helping me clarify some confusion in an earlier draft and Alexander Givental, Leonid and Dusa for comments on organization and content as well as the anonymous referee for some brilliant comments and suggestions.